rtCamp/rtbiz-helpdesk/docs/user/staff_and_roles/README.md

 # Staff and Roles

+### Helpdesk Roles
+The roles and access level for Helpdesk are similar to WordPress user roles.

+1. Admin - somebody who has access to all the settings and has read and write backend access to all the tickets.

+2. Editor - somebody who has read and write backend access to all the tickets including the posts of other users.

+3. Author - somebody who can only manage tickets assigned to himself/herself.

+4. No Role - no access to ticket backend but has read-only acces the web interface of the ticket.

+5. Group Access - Somebody who gets same access as his/her department has.

 #### Users with read and write access to Helpdesk tickets

 The users who have read and write access to Helpdesk is someone who is